 My first ever publication day was March 2012, in Slovakia, for a book called Mrcha Hollywood.
 It’s the Slovak language translation of my book Lost in Crazytown.
 It was an exciting, but rather terrifying day.
 My first ever book was being published, and I couldn’t even read it!

 Late in 2011 I moved back from Los Angeles to live in Slovakia, with my Slovak husband Ján.
 I had been writing for several years with small amounts of success; I’d written some comedy sketches for a show which I performed in London, and I’d taken a play I’d written to the Edinburgh Festival.
-Early in 2010, I’d completed my first novel The Not So Secret Emails of Coco Pinchard and it had excited a literary agent enough for him to take me on.
+Early in 2010, I’d completed my first novel The Not So Secret Emails of Coco Pinchard and it had excited a literary agent enough for them to take me on.
 I came very close to a publication deal in the UK, only for it all to fall through and for the agent to lose interest.
-Then we’d moved to Los Angeles, where I had tried to work as a writer, but after 12 months our money and our visas had run out.
-So we came back to live with Ján’s mum in her small flat in Slovakia.
+So in late 2011 we came to live with Ján’s mum in her small flat in Slovakia.

 Then, on Tuesday 17th January 2012, just as I was making a cheese toasty and contemplating the interview I had the following day, Ján came through to the kitchen and told me that one of the publishers we’d submitted the book to, had read the manuscript, loved it, and they wanted to publish it.
 Could we meet them in Bratislava the next afternoon!